joty79/task_laptop/README.md

 - Added description field for task lists
 - Added delete functionality with confirmation dialog
 - Added tooltips for edit and delete actions

+### Task Management
+- Added ability to edit individual tasks
+  - Can modify task title
+  - Can change priority level
+  - Can update deadline
+- Edit form maintains dark mode support
+- Added validation for edited tasks
+  - Prevents past dates for deadlines
+  - Requires all fields to be filled
+- Added edit button with icon for better UX

 ### Task Requirements
 - Made deadline field mandatory for new tasks